typegoose/typegoose/docs/guides/error-warning-details.md

 Details:
 The Type provided `type` does not have a `OptionsConstructor` property, this property is required to map options correctly.

-Typegoose uses the property [`OptionsConstructor`](https://github.com/Automattic/mongoose/tree/master/lib/options) on types (like `mongoose.Schema.Types.ObjectId.OptionsConstructor`) to correctly map the options (from `@prop(options)`) to the appropiate place.
+Typegoose uses the property [`OptionsConstructor`](https://github.com/Automattic/mongoose/tree/master/lib/options) on types (like `mongoose.Schema.Types.ObjectId.OptionsConstructor`) to correctly map the options (from `@prop(options)`) to the appropriate place.

-If custom types are used and they dont have `OptionsConstructor`, and an easy way to workaround this error is the following:
+If custom types are used and they don't have `OptionsConstructor`, and an easy way to workaround this error is the following:

 ```ts
 mongoose.Schema.Types.Custom.OptionsConstructor = {}; // only do this if really necessary